-However, with a demo software like Walnut, you can run your demos in an encapsulated environment.
+However, with a product demo software like Walnut, you can run your demos in an encapsulated environment.
 That’s our fancy way of saying our tech ensures that your demos run as smooth as butter without any bugs or loading times.

 Write a script and rehearse your demo